DreymaR/BigBagKbdTrix/README.md

 - Possibly use CSS for the spoilers mechanism and js only for the classes' adding and removing?
 - Validate html and css files
 - Add link to the git repo?
-- Make one res (img and files) folder from the Dropbox Public one, and one web for the page files
-	- TODO: Put fonts, css and js in the web/content folder
-	- TODO: Update all content image links to res locations
-	- TODO: Change all res/img links to the old subfolder structure so images are sorted by subject again

 DONE
 ----
+- Update all content image links to local res/ locs.
+Replace Dropbox links with res/.
+Replace res/img/.
+- Add a smaller 'Platforms' menu to every platform-box.
 - Make a Co browser tab (fav)icon
 	- See https://stackoverflow.com/questions/4888377/how-to-add-a-browser-tab-icon-favicon-for-a-website
 - Implement Jekyll in order to remove duplicating code!